Crufixs/Email-Application/README.md

 # Email React Application
-This repository is a single page web-application of a list of emails and is a demonstration of my knowledge in ReactJs.
-It shows you a list of emails just like how you would see it through Gmail.
-I used the bootstrap framework to aid with the layouting and used json-server to store the array of email objects.
+This repository is a single page web-application of a list of emails which is written in ReactJs.
+I created this project as my entry for LOPhils' technical exam.
+For the implementation of this project, I used the bootstrap framework to aid with the layouting for the front-end design.
+Furthermore, I used json-server to store the email objects in order to simulate a client-server relationship.
 Please excuse some of the content of the email objects, I used my creativity to fill up the dummy records with random information.
 I also only created 10 unique email information for the array and I copy pasted it 10 times.

 ## Functionality
 - You can delete emails by checking the checkbox button of the emails you are going to delete and then clicking the delete button